 Purpose

 Awards grants to implement and assess new assisted outpatient treatment (AOT) programs dedicated to treating individuals with severe mental illnesses (SMIs).
-AOT, also known as involuntary outpatient commitment or conditional release, programs coordinate with local courts to provide individuals with community-based mental health services without removing them from their homes or social support systems.
+Supports AOT programs, also known as involuntary outpatient commitment, that coordinate with courts and other community stakeholders to provide individuals with community-based mental health services.
+Seeks to improve the health and social outcomes for individuals with SMI and reduce psychiatric hospitalization, homelessness, incarcerations, and interactions with the criminal justice system for these individuals.

-- Evaluating the physical, mental, and social health needs of those participating in the AOT program
+- Evaluating the psychiatric and social needs of participants

-- Providing case management services and necessary referrals to healthcare and social service providers
+- Making referrals to medical and social service providers for additional services

 Amount of Funding